britco/stonewall/README.md

 Stonewall
 =========

-A simple async. validation framework with tight integration to Backbone and Rivets.
+A simple asynchronous validation framework with tight integration to Backbone and Rivets.

 ## Introduction